BNR17: A Clinically-Validated Weight Management Probiotic in Tune With Healthy Eating Trends

 Probiotic brand owners can source supplies of freeze-dried BNR17 produced in this highly-controlled system from UAS Labs.
 Some of the concentrate goes to UAS Labs’ own finished goods manufacturing facility located in Wausau, WI, US for standardizing and blending into capsules, tablets and other consumer-ready formulations.

 Regardless of whether companies buy the freeze-dried concentrate or finished products, they will get a product with a rare pedigree.
 In licensing BNR17, UAS Labs has combined a clinically-validated probiotic with one of the few end-to-end production processes in the world.
 To reinforce this strong proposition, UAS Labs is investing in further development of the strain.

 The result is a probiotic that is poised to address a major need created by a confluence of trends.
-With obesity rising around the world and consumer attitudes to weight management changing, there is a need for personalized and semi-personalized supplement regimes that support healthy lifestyles.
-The data suggest BNR17 can meet this need and help people achieve their health goals.
+The data suggest BNR17 can help people achieve their goals of a healthy weight

 - New Research Proves Millennials Are Upsetting the Grocery Cart with Their Focus on Fresh, Fitness and Flavor.
 Available at: https://www.prnewswire.comnew-research-proves-millennials-are-upsetting-the-grocery-cart-with-their-focus-on-fresh-fitness-and-flavor-300526046.(Accessed: 21st August 2018)